BenMiller0/cse15l-lab-reports/Lab-Report1.md

 [user@sahara ~/lecture1]$
 ```
 ## cat command
-Running the cat command with no arguement did not really throw an error, but nothing happened because it had nothing to add together:
+Running the cat command with the user as the currect directory with no arguement did not really throw an error, but nothing happened because it had nothing to add together:
 ```
 [user@sahara ~]$ cat
 ```
-Running cat with just a directory as an arguement resulted in an error with a message telling the user that lecture 1 is a directory, so the cat command cannot be ran on it:
+Running cat with just a directory as an arguement resulted in an error with a message telling the user that lecture 1 is a directory, so the cat command cannot be ran on it because cat concatenates files together so it cannot take a directory as an arguement:
 ```
 [user@sahara ~]$ cat lecture1
 cat: lecture1: Is a directory